EmmaEwert/gameboy/README.md

 The fact that the screen is somewhat interlaced (last and current frame are mixed) might be taken advantage of.

+## Mid-frame palette swap

+Palettes can be written to in modes 0, 1, and 2 (H-Blank, V-Blank and OAM read, respectively).
+H-Blank and OAM read happen after each scanline, and last for 201-207 cycles and 77-83 cycles, respectively.

+VRAM read (mode 3) lasts for 169-175 cycles, and can be used to prepare for the palette swap code to be executed during mode 0 and 2.

+V-Blank can be used to prepare the initial and per-frame states for rendering.

+A complete scanline cycle takes 456 cycles, so H-Blank + OAM read (where palettes can be written to) continuously last **281-287 cycles**.

 ## Gotchas

 The `halt` instruction repeats the next byte twice.
 Avoid by using `nop`